logo_le strade del gusto.jpeg

 In order for the analysis to be carried out correctly, precise rules must be followed.

-Regarding the color of the glass to be used, a small clarification is needed: in tasting panels aimed at verifying whether an oil can be classified as quality and belonging to the extra virgin oil category, a blue glass is used, since color and in general visual appearance are not considered among the quality parameters to be judged (so do not be fooled by the emerald green color of certain oils); whereas oil sommeliers carry out a sensory analysis that also includes the visual examination, hence the use of a transparent glass.
+Regarding the color of the glass to be used, a small clarification is needed: in tasting panels aimed at verifying whether an oil can be classified as quality and belonging to the extra virgin olive oil category, a blue glass is used, since color and, in general, visual appearance are not considered among the quality parameters to be judged (so do not be fooled by the emerald green color of certain oils); whereas oil sommeliers carry out a sensory analysis that also includes the visual examination, hence the use of a transparent glass.

-The glass, with a small amount of oil inside, should be brought up to eye level to begin the visual examination.
+The glass, with a small amount of oil inside, should be brought to eye level to begin the visual examination.

 VISUAL ANALYSIS